paritytech/metadata-portal/README.md

 - He opens a PR and signs commits by his YubiKey to prove its validity
 - Owner of the repository accepts the PR
 - Github action is triggered to regenerate and re-deploy the Github Page

+### 3. Parsing it from chain and generating QR code itself with auto signing

+This flow is **not recommended** because `private key` should be stored in CI configuration and passed as command line argument.

+This flow is important for all users who want to always have the latest metadata in their signing devices to parse and sign their transactions right away.

+- Cron job `make updsigner --signing-key=<private key>`
+  - runs every N hours and checks every known network for the latest metadata version
+  - If any network has a new version of metadata that has not yet been published on the Metadata Portal
+    - generates signed metadata QR code
+    - commits new changes to the repo
+    - sends notification to a Matrix channel
+- Github action is triggered to regenerate and re-deploy the Github Page

 ## Deployment
 ### Requirements